 - A husband finds out that his wife has charged up $20,000 on credit cards she has been hiding from him.

 - A husband tells his wife that maybe he wouldn’t struggle with erectile dysfunction if she had a breast augmentation.

 - A wife tells her husband that she should have married his brother because he’s better looking and makes more money.

 Significant betrayals can be traumatic in marriage and can generate strong emotions and flashbacks.
+Even smaller injuries can leave behind raw spots that can elicit emotional reactivity in the present.
 If an injured partner gets emotionally overwhelmed and the offending partner can’t be reassuring, or if the injured partner can’t accept the other partner’s attempts, the relationship stays dangerous, or becomes even more dangerous.

 If every argument devolves into past incidences, you might need to target those specific incidences for healing.
 Here are some ways for a partner who injured another (even if it was unintentional) to start the healing process.

 - Instead of getting defensive that your intent is misinterpreted and arguing about whether it is really an injury, shift to a perspective that if your spouse is still hurting over something, it really is a potential bonding opportunity.
 The expression of pain is a potentially connecting experience if handled well.